apache/pdfbox-docs/content/2.0/faq.md

 ### Is PDFBox thread safe? ###

-PDFBox has experimental support for *read-only* operations on the same PDDocument from different threads.

-For all other uses cases only one thread may access a single document at a time.
+No!
+Only one thread may access a single document at a time.
 You can have multiple threads each accessing their own PDDocument object.

 <a name="notclosed"></a>